Diane Paulus

 Diane Marie Paulus (born 1966) is an American theater and opera director who is currently the Terrie and Bradley Bloom Artistic Director of the American Repertory Theater at Harvard University.
 Paulus was nominated for the Tony Award for Best Direction of a Musical for her revivals of Hair and The Gershwins' Porgy and Bess, and won the award in 2013 for her revival of Pippin.
+In 2025, Paulus directed Masquerade, an immersive production of Andrew Lloyd Webber's Phantom of the Opera at the former site of Lee's Art Shop.
+Most recently, Masquerade earned Paulus a 2026 Drama Desk Award for Outstanding Creative Collaboration.

 She received the 2009 Harvard College Women's Leadership Award and the Columbia University IAL Diamond Award.
 She was selected for the 2014 Time 100, Time magazine's annual list of the 100 most influential people in the world; as one of Varietys "Trailblazing Women in Entertainment for 2014"; Boston magazine's "50 Thought Leaders of 2014"; and Boston magazine's 2018 and 2020 "100 Most Influential People in Boston".

 Early life and education

 Paulus was born in New York City in 1966, the daughter of a Japanese mother and an American father.
 Her parents met while her father, a New York television producer, was stationed in Japan after World War II.

 She attended the Brearley School, studied dance at New York City Ballet, and trained in classical piano.
 In 1988, she graduated magna cum laude from Radcliffe College with a Bachelor of Arts degree in social studies and as a member of Phi Beta Kappa.
 She then earned a master's degree from the Columbia University School of the Arts.